funilrys/PyFunceble/docs/configuration.rst

     **Description:** Set the minimum of minutes we have to run before to automatically save our test results.

 .. note::
-    As many services are settings a rate limit per IP, it's a good idea to set this value between :code:`1` and :code:`15` minutes.
+    As many services are setting a rate limit per IP, it's a good idea to set this value between :code:`1` and :code:`15` minutes.

 :code:`travis_branch`
 ---------------------